- 1 How is your credit score calculated?

 Either way, if there is outstanding debt at the end of your DMP you will still be expected to honour this.

 Like so many debt management arrangements, the intricacies of a DMP can vary slightly between creditors.
-As this is an informal arrangement any party can terminate the agreement at any time.
+As this is an informal arrangement any party can terminate or pay off early the agreement at any time.
 However, if you have agreed revised payments via a DMP it is in your best interests to make timely repayments for the full term.
 All default notices on your credit records will be removed after six years.
 Upon expiry of your DMP you can then begin to rebuild your credit rating and look to the future.